xahmol/VDCScreenEditor2/README.md

 # VDC Screen Editor 2
 Commodore 128 80 column screen editor - version 2

-(DOCUMENTATION IN PROGRESS OF BEING UPDATED FROM V1 TO V2)

 ## Contents:

 [Version history and download](#version-history-and-download)